Notable People

 He also kept one foot in Oregon on purpose

-Wyden's biography does not only celebrate national issue work.
+Wyden's biography does more than celebrate national issue work.
 It also stresses wilderness protections, Wild and Scenic Rivers designations, rural health care, county payments, and veterans' services.
 This is not decorative state branding.
 It is part of the political formula.

 Wyden has survived in the Senate for so long because he did not let policy ambition detach him from place.

 His town-hall culture is the clearest emblem of that choice.
-The page says he has held more than 1,080 town halls.
-That figure is not only a boast.
+Wyden's current town-hall page says he has held 1,149 meetings, and a January 2026 release described his first eight open-to-all town halls of the year.
+That figure is more than a boast.
 It reflects a long-running effort to make an institution designed for insulation feel at least somewhat permeable.
 Few senators have made constituent exposure such a large part of their governing identity.

 Why Wyden still matters